FairCMS: Cloud Media Sharing with Fair Copyright Protection: Efficiency Analysis

-On the other hand, considering $M>T>L$ and ${\delta}>1$, it is {intuitive} from Table~\ref{tab:efficiency} that in CERAMS-II, the cloud has increased in {computing and storage costs} compared to that of CERAMS-I. {In fact, the cost of cloud communication also increases in CERAMS-II, because the uniqueness of each media copy used for distribution hinders the use of network-level bandwidth saving mechanisms such as multicasting and caching.} This means that CERAMS-I is more efficient at the cost of lacking semantic security.
-Therefore, the trade-off between security and efficiency is evident.
+For another, since $M>T>L$ and ${\delta}>1$, it is {intuitive} from Table~\ref{tab:efficiency} that in FairCMS-II, the cloud has increased in computing and storage costs compared to that of FairCMS-I. {In fact, the cloud-side communication cost of also increases in FairCMS-II as the uniqueness of each media content copy used for distribution hinders the use of network-level bandwidth saving mechanisms such as multicasting and caching.
+This means that FairCMS-I is more efficient at the cost of lacking IND-CPA security.} Therefore, the trade-off between security and efficiency is evident.

-{Finally, we analyze the necessary efforts required from the user to obtain the protected content.
-As can be seen from Table~\ref{tab:efficiency}, compared with the AFP scheme, the computational cost and transmission cost of the user in CERAMS-I only increase constant terms $O($2$\alpha)$ and $O($2$)$ respectively, which is negligible.
-CERAMS-II has an increase in user-side overhead compared to CERAMS-I, because in CERAMS-II, the user transmits and decrypts the media content while in CERAMS-I, the user transmits and decrypts the D-LUTs.
-Nevertheless, this user-side efficiency level is the same as the current mainstream media sharing schemes \cite{zhang2018you,frattolillo2019multiparty,xia2016privacy,frattolillo2016buyer}, which all require users to decrypt the received encrypted media with their own private key.}
+Finally, we analyze the necessary efforts required from the user to obtain the protected content.
+As can be seen from Table~\ref{tab:efficiency}, {compared with the AFP scheme, the computational cost and communication cost of the user in FairCMS-I only increase constant terms $O($2$\alpha)$ and $O($2$)$ respectively, which is negligible.} FairCMS-II has an increase in user-side overhead compared to FairCMS-I, because in FairCMS-II, the user transmits and decrypts the media content while in FairCMS-I, the user transmits and decrypts the D-LUTs.
+Nevertheless, this user-side efficiency level is substantially the same as the current mainstream media sharing schemes \cite{zhang2018you,frattolillo2019multiparty,xia2016privacy,frattolillo2016buyer}, {which all require users to decrypt the received encrypted media content with their own private key.}